Yizkor: Origin

 The earliest source of Yizkor is the Midrash Tanchuma, which mentions the custom of remembering the deceased and pledging charity on their behalf on Yom Kippur.
+According to the Sifre, reciting Yizkor on Yom Kippur achieves atonement for those who have died.
 The service was popularized amid the persecution of Jews during the Crusades.

 Customs

 It is customary for those with both parents alive to leave the main sanctuary during the Yizkor service, out of respect or superstition.
-It is usually not attended within the first year of mourning, until the first yahrzeit has passed.
+It is usually not attended within the first year of mourning, until the first yahrzeit/meldado has passed.
 The Yizkor prayers are intended to be recited in a synagogue with a minyan; if one is unable to be with a minyan, one can recite it without one.
 Still, this practice is a custom and historically not regarded to be obligatory.

 In some congregations, Yizkor begins with responsive verses and may also include Psalm 91.

 In addition to personal Yizkor prayers, there are also often collective prayers for martyrs and for victims of the Holocaust, and an appeal for charity.
 The service concludes with the prayer El male raḥamim.

 Yahrzeit candles are commonly lit on the days when Yizkor is recited.